-The season rating and design of the tent you go for depends entirely on your intentions and personal preference.
+The season rating and design of the tent you go for depend entirely on your intentions and personal preference.
 If you plan to use your tent year round, a 4 season geodesic tent which will stand up in wild weather is a wise choice.
 However, if you only plan to camp during the summer months, any design will do.
 On the other hand, if you plan to use your tent to travel to music festivals, you could consider an insulated tent.

 We recommend a double-walled design- one with an external fly sheet and an internal bug mesh.
 The gap between the two layers encourages air flow through the tent which reduces condensation build up.
 Any moisture that does settle will do so on the outer sheet, keeping you nice and dry in your sleeping bag.

 So, with longer days and warmer nights upon us, we’ve rounded up five of our favourite backpacking tents on the market.
 In the interest of fairness, we’ve covered a range of tents from budget-friendly, right through to the top of the range/best-money-can-buy, taking into account comfort, weight and space.

 The MSR Hubba is the absolute classic in lightweight, well-built, outdoor accommodation.
 The large living space to weight ratio is what makes the MSR such a popular choice for hikers, bikers and light-travellers.
 In addition, the new MSR Hubba Tour tent comes with an extra vestibule which is perfect for drying wet boots or storing kit.